 Caring Elderly Persons with Swallowing Difficulty

 Eating is a human basic need.
 It also makes us satisfied and contented.
 However, some elderly persons may have swallowing difficulty.
-In such cases, the food cannot be safely delivered from the mouth to the stomach causing the elderly persons unable to obtain sufficient nutrition and fluid.
-Swallowing difficulty is not rare and must be managed to prevent serious complications.
+In such cases, the food cannot be safely delivered from the mouth to the gastrointestinal system which affects the absorption of nutrition and fluid.
+Swallowing difficulty must be managed as it can lead to choking or aspiration pneumonia in severe cases.

 Symptoms and Consequences of Swallowing Difficulty